hansmaryil/Pong/README.md

 2. Copy the code from the pong file in this repo

-3. Highlight all the existing code in codeskulptor.org and replace it with my pong code by pasting the code from the         pong_game file.
+3. Highlight all the existing code in codeskulptor.org and replace it with my pong code by pasting the code from the         pong_game.py file.

 4. Hit the play button (left most button, just above the code space)